Pediatric Medical Services

 School-Based Health Costs and Financial Assistance

 North Star Health accepts most forms of health insurance, including Vermont Medicaid.
-We also offer financial assistance in the form of a sliding fee discount for eligible uninsured and under-insured individuals.
-Depending on your personal situation, school-based health services may be free.
+We also offer financial assistance for eligible uninsured and under-insured individuals.
+Depending on the situation, school-based health services may be free.
 Before providing school-based medical, behavioral health or dental services, we will explain the costs and obtain consent from the student’s parent or guardian.

 We partner with Valley Health Connections, a local nonprofit that helps people who are uninsured or under-insured access health care.
 They can help you understand your options for applying for our sliding fee discount program, health insurance, and other financial assistance programs that may be available to you.